Top Things To Do In Rishikesh

 This is for the ones who like to ride rough and test their guts – perfect for adrenaline junkies!
 Mountain biking involves riding bicycles off-road and over rough terrain.
-Do some rigorous exploration and add to it a tinch of exercise, ride the LetsPlayy beast bikes on the uphills overlooking the Ganges and rituals of the city of all sorts of positive spirits.
+Do some rigorous exploration while also sneaking in some exercise, ride the LetsPlayy beast bikes on the uphills overlooking the Ganges and rituals of the city of all sorts of positive spirits.

 And don’t worry you won’t be breathing like an angry beast, just simply activate your support systems and accelerate your ride up the hill.
 And this is not all!

 LetsPlayy offers a custom curated experience for all those seekers and explorers who would love having an effortless e-bike ride and learn about cultures, people, rituals and history, the Rishikesh Cultural Tour better known as Rishikesh 360.